Employer Insights

 Consult an Attorney

-After reporting the incident to an employer, employees are advised to consult an attorney who will be able to explain all the available options and courses of action possible.
+After reporting the incident to an employer, employees are advised to consult an attorney that will be able to explain all the available options and courses of action possible.
 It is important to understand specific procedures and time limits that pertain to filing a complaint within the deadline.

 Filing with the Office of the New York State Attorney General (OAG) Civil Rights Bureau

-The Bureau will decide whether to launch an investigation and/or initiate legal action against the employer in the representation of the People of the State of New York and not the individual who has made the complaint.
+The Bureau will decide whether to launch an investigation and/or initiate legal action against the employer in the representation of the People of the State of New York and not the individual that made the complaint.
 As such, filing with the OAG is not a replacement for bringing a case to court.

 New York State Division of Human Rights (SDHR)